gregr/dbKanren/README.md

 * revert to a purely functional mk interpretation with a complete search
   * safer interaction between concurrent evaluation/analysis of shared queries
-  * redefine var as immutable syntax (should not include a mutable value)
-    * for optimizations like mutable var cells, compile to a new representation
 * domain constraints
   * a var's possible values are the intersection of one or more as bounded sets
     * disagreeing bounds are refined by incremental intersection